neelaadityakumar/Image-Editing-and-Enhancement/README.md

 # CS300
-This is project of the course CS300@IIIT Manipur by Aditya kumar
+This is part of my institute project CS300@IIIT Manipur mentored by Dr. Kishorjit Nongmeikapam(HOD,CSE).